CH-Earth/OpenFEWS/README.md

 ## Hydrological Models

-NextOpenFEWS currently contains hydrological modelling frameworks over the Yukon River Basin, a transboundary basin across the Yukon and Alaska.
+OpenFEWS currently contains several hydrological modelling frameworks over the Yukon River Basin, a transboundary basin across the Yukon and Alaska and the Bow River Basin in Alberta.

 ### SUMMA